"A study...compared illegal activity in the yard before and

 indeed depend on safer prisons, but safer prisons depend on THE POLITICAL WILL TO MAKE THEM SO.

-confinement of persons who have a demonstrated proclivity for anti-social criminal, and often violent, conduct.
-Inmates have
+of persons who have a demonstrated proclivity for anti-social criminal, and often violent, conduct.
+Inmates have necessarily

-necessarily shown a lapse in ability to control and conform their behavior to the legitimate standards of society by the normal
+shown a lapse in ability to control and conform their behavior to the legitimate standards of society by the normal impulses

-impulses of self-restraint; they have shown an inability to regulate their conduct in a way that reflects either a respect
+of self-restraint; they have shown an inability to regulate their conduct in a way that reflects either a respect for law

 Nevertheless, prison administrators and staff are constitutionally charged with the challenging responsibilities of keeping